alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-01-01-experiments-in-agentic-ai-part-ii.md

 ## What "adding agents" means here

-Before looking at the code, it's worth talking about an *agent* actually is.
+Before looking at the code, it's worth talking about what an *agent* actually is.

 In this project, an agent is not some new kind of AI.
 There's no autonomy, no background processes, and no magic.
 An agent is simply: